HL7/US-Core/input/intro-notes/StructureDefinition-head-occipital-frontal-circumference-percentile-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Pediatric Head Occipital Frontal Circumference Percentile Profile:
+The following are example usage scenarios for the this profile:

 - Query for OFC percentile observation belonging to a pediatric patient
 - [Record or update] OFC percentile observations belonging to a pediatric patient